jordan7186/jordan7186.github.io/_posts/2022-10-08-Revisiting_SSL.md

 ## Application to Cora

-Cora is perhaps the most used graph benchmark dataset for evaluating on node or edge level tasks (popularized by <d-cite key="Yang2016planetoid"></d-cite>).
+Cora is perhaps the most used graph benchmark dataset for evaluating on node or edge level tasks (popularized by (Yang et al., 2016).
 As mentioned, we will only use the graph structure data as the algorithm does not accept node feature as input.

 We will use [pytorch](https://pytorch.org/) and [pytorch geometric](https://pytorch-geometric.readthedocs.io/) as our base framework.